 Stoked Wood Fired Pizza Co.

 It takes a lot of gumption to launch a wood-fired pizza enterprise out of a food truck.
 Luckily, Scott Riebling, Stoked’s pizza-slinging cofounder, comes from a rock-and-roll background: he’s the original bassist for Boston-born band Letters to Cleo, as well as a music producer.
 Hence the moxie required to drive a 3,800-pound, wood-fired oven all over town, churning out delectable, crispy crusts topped with nouveau fixings such as spicy-chili-infused honey and Impossible Burger.
-Stoked opened a full-service restaurant in Brookline in 2016, and is readying a second brick-and-mortar in Cambridge, but hasn’t lost a bit of its energy or edge.
+Though the truck is currently in hibernation, Stoked opened a full-service restaurant in Brookline in 2016, as well as a Cambridge.

 251 Washington St., Somerville, 617-764-4054, tbpizza.com.